abdullah-ch/nazadv-backend/README.md

    npm install
    ```

-4. Set the required environment variables by creating a `.env` file in the project root directory.
-You can use the `.env.example` file as a template and provide your own values.
+4. Set the required environment variables in `.env` file in the project root directory.

 5. Run the seeder to populate the database with sample data.
 Execute the following command: